brandevwork/angular-pwa-arcgis-multimaps/README.md

 ## :floppy_disk: Setup

-* Install dependencies by running `npm i`
+* Install dependencies by running `npm i` then enter:
-* Run `ng test` for Jasmine tests carried out in Karma console
+* `ng test` for Jasmine tests carried out in Karma console
-* Run `npm start` for a dev server.
+* `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-* Run `ng build --prod` for a PWA build folder
+* `ng build --prod` for a PWA build folder
-* Run `http-server -p 8080 -c-1 dist/angular-arcgis-multimaps` then select `http://127.0.0.1:8080` to see PWA app running on a dev server (`ng serve` does not work)
+* `http-server -p 8080 -c-1 dist/angular-arcgis-multimaps` then select `http://127.0.0.1:8080` to see PWA app running on a dev server (`ng serve` does not work)
-* Run `npm run build:ssr` to create SSR build files
+* `npm run build:ssr` to create SSR build files
+* `npm run serve:ssr` to see on a dev server http://localhost:4000
 * The app will automatically reload if you change any of the source files

 ## :flashlight: Testing